 - Kitchenaid Stand Mixer

-- Money saver tip – I purchased my Professional Series Kitchenaid Stand Mixer as a refurbished option which fit our budget.
+- I purchased my Professional Series Kitchenaid Stand Mixer as a refurbished option to fit our budget.

 - Reusable Plastic Bags (for storage)